LennartKeller/trf_training_tut/text/Poutyne.md

 ### Metrics

 Poutyne has a custom API for implementing metrics.
-It distinguishes between two types of metrics, batch metric and epoch metrics.
+It distinguishes between two types of metrics, batch metric, and epoch metrics.
 Batch metrics are computed per batch and averaged to obtain the results for one single epoch.
 Epoch metrics are computed on the gathered results of one entire epoch.
 Thus, they are a good choice for measures that would suffer from averaging over the batch results, like the F-score.
 Poutyne provides predefined metrics for both types.
 But, unfortunately, they only cover classification tasks.
 There are two options to add other metrics.
 Either they have to be implemented manually or taken from Scikit-Learn and made compatible using a built-in wrapper class.
-Metrics are passed to `Model` or `Experiment` while their initialization.
+Metrics are passed to `Model` or `Experiment` during their initialization.

 ### Callbacks